Home Lower Mainland Paintball Facilities

 What Happens in a Game

-At a paintball venue participants gear up, are divided into teams, get a rundown of the rules, receive their guns and ammunition, and are then briefed on a game scenario and its objectives.
+At a paintball venue participants gear up, divide into teams, listen to the rules, receive their guns and ammunition, and get briefed on a game scenario and its objectives.
 Objectives can include capturing a flag, taking over a position, or simply annihilating as much of the opposition as possible.

-A typical game lasts for between 5 and 20 minutes, with teams switching sides after each round.
-Short breaks take place between game scenarios, allowing participants to grab a drink, buy more paintball ammo, use a portable toilet restroom, and recuperate briefly before heading out on their next big mission adventure.
+A typical game lasts for between five and 20 minutes, with teams switching sides after each round.
+Short breaks take place between game scenarios, allowing participants to grab a drink, buy more paintball ammo, use a portable toilet restroom, and recuperate briefly before heading out on their next big mission.

 Paintball Scenario Explanation